-Hopefully I can get you past the potentially off-putting term ‘framework’ and explain why Genesis could be the ideal solution for anyone looking for a premium theme (check out the list of WordPress premium theme shops).
-Especially freelancers and small businesses who want a simple website without spending a fortune.
+Hopefully, I can get you past the potentially off-putting term ‘framework’ and explain why Genesis could be the ideal solution for anyone looking for a premium theme (check out the list of WordPress premium theme shops).
+Especially freelancers and small businesses who want a simple website or blog without spending a fortune.

 So, what is the Genesis framework?

 In simple terms, it’s the base for the 50+ child themes created by the StudioPress team and the third-party designers working alongside them.
 Without the framework, you can’t use any of the child themes.